apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Container defines the name of the container within the target Pod where the action will be executed.
+<p>Defines the name of the container within the target Pod where the action will be executed.
 If specified, it must be one of container declared in @Runtime.
 If not specified, the first container declared in @Runtime will be used.
-Cannot be updated.</p>
+This field cannot be updated.</p>
 </td>
 </tr>
 <tr>